James F. Bass

 Judge Bass also served as an adviser to the Male Initiative and the Fatherhood Programs of the Equal Opportunity Authority of Savannah Inc. from 1993-1998; Project Alpha and Megagenesis Programs of Beta Phi Lambda Chapter of Alpha Phi Alpha Fraternity from 1985-present, the Young Men of Honor Program of Spencer Elementary School from 2013 to the present, the Youth Leadership Academy, and the Court’s in Session programs of the 100 Black Men of Savannah from 2015-present and Board of Trustees for St. Joseph/Candler Hospital System from 2012 to the present.

 After earning a bachelor's degree, cum laude with honors, in history from Rider University in Lawrenceville, New Jersey in 1972, Judge Bass went on to earn a Doctor of Jurisprudence from the College of Law, Cornell University in Ithaca, New York in 1977.

 Currently, Judge Bass is a member of 100 Black Men of Savannah, a Life Member of Alpha Phi Alpha Fraternity Inc. , Sigma Pi Phi Fraternity Inc., and the Frogs Inc. of Savannah.
-Judge Bass is married to Janice Green Bass and has a son James III, daughter in law Jennifer, and granddaughter Riley.
+Judge Bass is married to Janice Green Bass and has a son James III, daughter in law Jennifer, granddaughter Riley and grandson Aaron.